miniblog/engine/doc/about.md

 - Templates can be customised.

 - Unlike DSB, Miniblog requires [Composer](https://getcomposer.org/) to manage its dependencies.
 However, in production, Miniblog uses *only one* more library than DSB&mdash;and a small one at that.
-From my perspective, Composer is an essential development tool, and since Composer is also ubiquitous in hosting environments nowadays, it is not hard to justify requiring it.
+From my perspective, Composer is an essential development tool, and since Composer is also ubiquitous in hosting environments nowadays, it isn't hard to justify requiring it.

+- I prefer user-friendly URLs, so Miniblog requires URL-rewriting in the web server.
+Like PHP, URL-rewriting is ubiquitous in hosting environments, so no big deal there, either.

 - Miniblog is written in object-oriented PHP and is fully unit-tested.
 It was designed to be basic, but robust and extensible.
 As time goes by, I will continue to prune, and simplify, the code, to keep things as basic as possible.